sf-wdi-14/notes/lectures/week-7/_1_monday/dawn/auth-in-rails.md

   user = User.create(username: 'batman', password: 'nanana', password_confirmation: 'nanana')
   ```

-##Step 4 — Signup a new user: controller & routes
+##Step 4 — Signing up a new user: controller & routes

 * Generate a users controller with the methods new & create.
 Run: `rails g controller users new create`
 * Modify your routes.rb file for a more restful settup.
 Replace the generated routes with: